MoravinecKravinec/Twitch-Cooker/README.md

 # CMD Mode or GUI Mode?

 - CMD mode has two modes, Run once or Run in repeat.
 Running once it closes after sending viewers and the viewers may leave after some time.
-Repeat mode tries to keep the viewers stable by re-running it after every close using the "autosettings.txt" file. !!!MAKE SURE TO MODIFY TO YOUR PROXY, CHANNEL AND VIEWER COUNT!!!
+Repeat mode tries to keep the viewers stable by re-running it after every close.

 - in GUI mode, you just run the GUI mode bat and you fill your settings and either press Run Once and Run Repeat.